 He passes the baton to UT/Oak Ridge National Laboratory – specifically Jeremy Smith, director of the UT/Oak Ridge National Laboratory Center for Molecular Biophysics and Governor’s Chair for Molecular Biophysics.
 Utilizing ORNL’s supercomputers, Jeremy conducts high-throughput screening to scan millions of compounds and sift out hundreds of thousands of possibilities for compounds that can bind to the FGF23 hormone.
 He performs a process known as molecular dynamic compound docking, screening large numbers of chemical libraries to view binding patterns and identify promising compounds that bind to FGF23 in a manner that may make good candidates for new therapeutics.

 But to test how these potential drug combinations would work outside the computer and inside a human body, it’s necessary to make them, if they’re not already commercially available.

-So Jeremy hands the baton to the UTHSC College of Pharmacy at Memphis – Here, medicinal chemists, such as Dwayne Miller, Wei Li, and Jiawan Liu, turn these ideas into reality.
+So Jeremy hands the baton to the UTHSC College of Pharmacy at Memphis – Here, medicinal chemists, such as Duane Miller, Wei Li, and Jiawang Liu, turn these ideas into reality.
 Taking the many compounds Jeremy identifies, the chemists in the College of Pharmacy modify them into the form of a drug: adjusting solubility, increasing half-lives, or tweaking a commercially available compound to increase its affinity for FGF23, and thus its effectiveness as a drug.
 During this process they create “composition of matter,” which provides opportunity to obtain patents on the new compounds.